ivnsch/clojushop/README.md

-All webservice have a status flag.
+All webservice responses have a status flag.
 Possible codes:

 Code  | Meaning
 ------------- | -------------